DougBurke/sherpa-standalone-notebooks/README.md

    I did not know how to create the plots.
 Well, I do know, and so can *you*.

-   Last updated: September 27 2016 to use the Sherpa 4.8.2 release
+   Last updated: March 28 2019 to use the Sherpa 4.11.0 release

  - [Extending existing models (and an example of using XSPEC models)](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/extending%20existing%20models%20%28and%20XSPEC%29.ipynb), which shows how to write a user model that extends the behavior of